bonitasoft/bonita-doc/md/ssl.md

 ## Tomcat with APR and OpenSSL

-This example show how to configure SSL with APR and OpenSSL for a Bonita BPM using Tomcat.
+This example show how to configure SSL with APR and OpenSSL for a Bonita using Tomcat.

 1. Go to the `TOMCAT_HOME/conf` directory and create a directory called `ssl` to store certificate files.
 2. Create the self-signed certificate and its private key using `openssl`: